EnricoPicci/git-metrics/README.md

 # git-metrics

-**git-metrics** is set of libraries and apps to calculate different measures on git repos.
+**git-metrics** is set of apps used to work with git repos and calculate different measures on git repos.

 ## run git-metrics apps